 Rhodesian ridgebacks can also have a defect called dermoid sinus, which typically requires surgical intervention.
 The condition is sometimes present at birth, and reputable breeders and veterinarians will be able to identify it.

 Not all Rhodesian ridgebacks will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
 It's important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
 If adopting, ask the rescue for all available health history.

-The Rhodesian ridgeback was standardized as we know it today by a group of breeders in Zimbabwe in 1922.
 The breed remained elusive in the United States, and didn't gain popularity until after World War II.
 Today, Rhodesian ridgebacks are known to be loyal and loving family dogs.
 It is still a popular breed in its native South Africa, but more rare stateside.
-As of 2019, the Rhodesian ridgeback was the AKC’s 42nd most popular breed.

 - Go, dog, go: Rhodesian ridgebacks are excellent running partners, even ranking No. 1 on Outside's list of best running dogs.
 They're fast, too, reaching top speeds of 20–30 mph.

-- Movie star Errol Flynn (Robin Hood!) was one of the first Rhodesian ridgeback breeders in America, according to the AKC.
-He began breeding them in the 1930s,and kept them on his Hollywood ranch.
+- Movie star Errol Flynn (of the 1938 film The Adventures of Robin Hood!) was one of the first Rhodesian ridgeback breeders in America.
+He began breeding the dogs in the 1930s,and kept them on his Hollywood ranch.